jacobRidenour/ProgWiki/C/4_BasicIO/BasicIO.md

 Most of what you'll typically need for I/O is in `<stdio.h>`.
 Reference [here](https://en.cppreference.com/w/c/io).

+For functions in this file, `const`s and `restrict`s omitted for space.

 ## File I/O

 The pattern for handling files is similar to memory allocation's "one malloc, one free" - one open, one close.